-- (A) social security number; - (B) driver's license number or state identification card number issued instead of a driver's license; - (C) financial account number, or credit card or debit card number in combination with any required security code, access code, or password that would permit access to a resident's financial account; or - (D) other numbers or information which may be used to access a person's financial accounts or numbers or information issued by a governmental or regulatory entity that uniquely will identify an individual.
+- (1) social security number; - driver's license number or state identification card number issued instead of a driver's license; - (3) financial account number, or credit card or debit card number in combination with any required security code, access code, or password that would permit access to a resident's financial account; or - (4) other numbers or information which may be used to access a person's financial accounts or numbers or information issued by a governmental or regulatory entity that uniquely will identify an individual.

-Encrypted data is not subject to the statute.
 S.C.
-Code § 39-1-90(D)(1).
-The statute does not define encryption.
+Code § 39-1-90(D)(3).